Florida Tint Exemption

 Is tint a primary offense in Florida?

-Do SUVs have different tint rules?
+Do SUVs and trucks have different tint rules in Florida?

 Want Darker Tint?
 Get a Medical Exemption